 (1) Maintenance of membership rolls, subscriptions, publications, and related functions.
-See also § 200.454.
+See § 200.454.

-(2) Providing services and information to members, legislative or administrative bodies, or the public.
-See also §§ 200.454 and 200.450.
+(2) Providing services and information to members, the government, or the public.
+See §§ 200.454 and 200.450.

 (3) Promotion, lobbying, and other forms of public relations.
-See also §§ 200.421 and 200.450.
+See §§ 200.421 and 200.450.

-(4) Conferences except those held to conduct the general administration of the non-Federal entity.
+(4) Conferences (except those held to conduct the general administration of the recipient or subrecipient).
 See also § 200.432.

-(5) Maintenance, protection, and investment of special funds not used in operation of the non-Federal entity.
+(5) Maintenance, protection, and investment of special funds not used in the recipient’s or subrecipient’s operation.
 See also § 200.442.

 (6) Administration of group benefits on behalf of members or clients, including life and hospital insurance, annuity or retirement plans, and financial aid.
 See also § 200.431.

-§ 200.414 Indirect (F&A) costs.
+§ 200.414 Indirect costs.

 (a) Facilities and administration classification.
-For major Institutions of Higher Education (IHE) and major nonprofit organizations, indirect (F&A) costs must be classified within two broad categories: “Facilities” and “Administration.”
-“Facilities” is defined as depreciation on buildings, equipment and capital improvement, interest on debt associated with certain buildings, equipment and capital improvements, and operations and maintenance expenses.
-“Administration” is defined as general administration and general expenses such as the director's office, accounting, personnel and all other types of expenditures not listed specifically under one of the subcategories of “Facilities” (including cross allocations from other pools, where applicable).
+For major Institutions of Higher Education (IHE) and major nonprofit organizations, indirect costs must be classified within two broad categories: “Facilities” and “Administration.”
+“Facilities” is defined as depreciation on buildings, equipment and capital improvements, interest on debt associated with certain buildings, equipment and capital improvements, and operations and maintenance expenses.
+“Administration” is defined as general administration and general expenses such as the director's office, accounting, personnel, and all other types of expenditures not listed specifically under one of the subcategories of “Facilities” (including cross allocations from other pools, where applicable).
 For nonprofit organizations, library expenses are included in the “Administration” category; for IHEs, they are included in the “Facilities” category.
-Major IHEs are defined as those required to use the Standard Format for Submission as noted in appendix III to this part, and Rate Determination for Institutions of Higher Education paragraph C. 11.
-Major nonprofit organizations are those which receive more than $10 million dollars in direct Federal funding.
+Major IHEs are defined as those required to use the Standard Format for Submission as noted in Appendix III.
+Major nonprofit organizations are those which receive more than $10 million in direct Federal funding.

 (b) Diversity of nonprofit organizations.
-Because of the diverse characteristics and accounting practices of nonprofit organizations, it is not possible to specify the types of cost which may be classified as indirect (F&A) cost in all situations.
-Identification with a Federal award rather than the nature of the goods and services involved is the determining factor in distinguishing direct from indirect (F&A) costs of Federal awards.
-However, typical examples of indirect (F&A) cost for many nonprofit organizations may include depreciation on buildings and equipment, the costs of operating and maintaining facilities, and general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, and accounting.
+It is not always possible to specify the types of costs that may be classified as indirect costs for nonprofit organizations due to the diversity of their accounting practices.
+The association of a cost with a Federal award is the determining factor in distinguishing direct from indirect costs.
+However, typical examples of indirect cost for many nonprofit organizations may include depreciation on buildings and equipment, the costs of operating and maintaining facilities, and general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, and accounting.

 (c) Federal Agency Acceptance of Negotiated Indirect Cost Rates.
-(See also § 200.306.)
+(See § 200.306.)

-(1) The negotiated rates must be accepted by all Federal awarding agencies.
-A Federal awarding agency may use a rate different from the negotiated rate for a class of Federal awards or a single Federal award only when required by Federal statute or regulation, or when approved by a Federal awarding agency head or delegate based on documented justification as described in paragraph (c)(3) of this section.
+(1) Negotiated indirect cost rates must be accepted by all Federal agencies.
+A Federal agency may use a rate different from the negotiated rate for either a class of Federal awards or a single Federal award only when required by Federal statute or regulation, or when approved by the awarding Federal agency in accordance with paragraph (c)(3) of this section.

-(2) The Federal awarding agency head or delegate must notify OMB of any approved deviations.
+(2) The Federal agency must notify OMB of any approved deviations.
+The recipient or subrecipient may notify OMB of any disputes with Federal agencies regarding the application of a federally negotiated indirect cost rate.

-(3) The Federal awarding agency must implement, and make publicly available, the policies, procedures and general decision-making criteria that their programs will follow to seek and justify deviations from negotiated rates.
+(3) The Federal agency must implement, and make publicly available, the policies, procedures and general decision-making criteria that their programs will follow to seek and justify deviations from negotiated rates.